inspec/inspec/dev-docs/plugins.md

 ### Inspiration

 The software design of the Chef InSpec Plugin v2 API is deeply inspired by the Vagrant plugin v2 system.
-While the Chef InSpec Plugin v2 system is an independent implementation, acknowledgements are due to the Hashicorp team for such a well-thought-out design.
+While the Chef InSpec Plugin v2 system is an independent implementation, acknowledgements are due to the HashiCorp team for such a well-thought-out design.

 ### Note About versions